projectmesa/mesa/docs/packages.rst

 2. Think about the structure of your package

-   Not sure what this means, see a discussion on package struture at `Hitchhiker's Guide to Python <http://docs.python-guide.org/en/latest/writing/structure/>`_
+   Not sure what this means, see a discussion on package structure at `Hitchhiker's Guide to Python <http://docs.python-guide.org/en/latest/writing/structure/>`_

 3. Using GitHub, create a new repository